vega-studio/deltav/docs/API/Math/vector.md

 Parameter out is optional which will be filled by result if provided

-Returns an array filled with value at 0, 1, 2 from every memeber of list
+Returns an array filled with value at 0, 1, 2 from every member of list

 **floor3(vec: Vec3Compat, out?: Vec3Compat): Vec3**